GeoSnipes/AwayMe/README.md

 # HomeVideoSurveillance
 Build an surveillance system that records when human in view and notifies respective party.

-Code uses AWS rekognition and AWS S3
+Code uses AWS Rekognition, AWS S3, and AWS SNS.

 py file named 'CREDENTIALS' is required to with integration with AWS.